 With the help of these old fashioned ladyfingers recipes, you can make homemade ladyfingers cookies that will easily surpass the store-bought variety in taste and wholesome goodness.
-Enjoy eating them on their own or use them to make traditional desserts such as trifles and charlottes.
+Enjoy eating them on their own or use them to make traditional desserts such as English trifles and Charlottes.

 Mom's Recipe Scrapbooks (c.
 1920s)